stream-pi/website/src/instructions/server/linux-x64.md

 /home/<YOURNAME>/StreamPiServer/StreamPi-FROM-GITHUB
 ```

+Do not save the '.zip' file contents in any directory above `/home/<YOURNAME>` as this will have permissions issues!

 ### Step 2

-With the files extracted, open your terminal and navigate into your new StreamPi directory:
+With the files extracted, open your terminal and navigate into your new Stream-Pi directory:

 ```bash
 $ cd /home/<YOURNAME>/StreamPiServer